skatejs/skatejs/README.md

 <script src="component-b.js"></script>
 ```

 In this example, we are loading `component-a` before `component-b` and the same order will apply. *However*, if you flip that around so that `component-b` is loaded before `component-a`, then `component-b` will be initialised first.
-This is because when a definition is registered via `document.registerElement()`, it will look for elements to upgrade *immediately*.
+This is because when a definition is registered via `window.customElements.define()`, it will look for elements to upgrade *immediately*.